Flyga-M/PositionEventsExample/README.md

 ### OnPositionEventsDisabled
 When you're sure, the Position Events Module was disabled, your module should also be disabled.

-You don't need to remove your registered areas.
 ```
 private void OnPositionEventsDisabled(ModuleManager moduleManager)
 {
     // disable this module since it's dependent on the Position Events Module
     _thisModuleManager?.Disable();

-    // no need to remove the areas from the Position Events Module, since it
-    // takes care of that on it's own.
 }
 ```
 ## Clean up after yourself
 When your module is unloaded, you should make sure to unset all static members and unsubscribe from the events you subscribed to.

+You don't need to remove your registered areas, because the Position Events Module takes care of that.
  ```
  protected override void Unload()
 {